php-gettext/Gettext/README.md

 $t->loadFromArray($arrayTranslations);

-//If you have your translations in any other format (such .po) and don't want to export them to arrays
+//If you have your translations in any other format (such .po) and don't want to export them to arrays:
-//you can pass a Gettext\Translations instance directly:
 $poTranslations = Gettext\Tranlations::fromPoFile('locales/gl.po');
 $t->loadTranslations($poTranslations);
 ```